*this post contains affiliate links, see my full disclosure here*

 Have I missed anything?
 Leave me a comment and let me know about your party plans!
 And send pictures of your circus party to email@example.com and you could be featured on my facebook page!

-You can also always email me email@example.com if you want to take the stress out of it and have me personalize these digital items for YOUR party, its $10 for the invitation and I offer a bulk party pack that includes the invitation, favors, labels for $30.
+You can also always email me firstname.lastname@example.org if you want to take the stress out of it and have me personalize these digital items for YOUR party, its $5 for the invitation and I offer a bulk party pack that includes the invitation, favors, labels and banner for $25.
 You receive digital files that you can have printed as you like and payment is made via paypal.